alexpilugin/ap-piclo-energy/README.md

 # ap-piclo-energy-frontend

 > This is a Nuxt.js SSR (Server-Side Rendering) web application.
 Solution by Alex Pilugin (Sunday 27 Jun 2021).
 This web application uses [Express.js](https://expressjs.com) as a Backend Server.
+This web application has my own UX/UI Design and colour solution.

 ## Build Setup